-Northern Vertex Mining Corp. (the "Company") is a resident Canadian mineral exploration and development company incorporated under the Business Corporations Act (British Columbia).
-The address of the Company's registered office is Suite 1820 - 1055 West Hastings Street, Vancouver, British Columbia, Canada.
+Northern Vertex Mining Corp. (the "Company") is a Canadian mineral exploration and development company incorporated under the Business Corporations Act (British Columbia).
+The address of the Company's registered office is Suite 1650 - 1075 West Georgia Street, Vancouver, British Columbia, Canada.

-The Company's principal business is to acquire, explore and develop mineral properties principally located in the United States and Canada with the mandate of identifying mineralized deposits that demonstrate near-term production potential and long-term sustainable growth.
+The Company's principal business is to acquire, explore, develop and operate mineral properties principally located in the United States and Canada with the mandate of identifying mineralized deposits that demonstrate near-term production potential and long-term sustainable growth.